Guardians Vs. Mariners Prediction, Odds, Pick

 The Cleveland Guardians take on the Seattle Mariners.
 Check out our MLB odds series for our Guardians Mariners prediction and pick.

-Shane Bieber takes the bump for the Guardians, while Logan Gilbert will go to the mound for the Mariners.
+Zach Plesac goes to the bump for the Guardians, while Luis Castillo gets the call for the Mariners.

-Shane Bieber has a 3.10 ERA.
-As the Guardians have risen in the standings and solidified their lead in the American League Central, Bieber has pitched better and better.
-In his last five starts, Bieber has pitched 33 1/3 innings — an average of 6 2/3 innings per start — and allowed six earned runs.
-That’s an ERA of under 1.70.
-The Guardians have the best closer in the American League, Emmanuel Clase, but they need their starters to give them a lead heading into the seventh and eighth innings so that Clase can bring down the hammer.
-Bieber’s emergence over the past few weeks has been an essential part of the Guardians’ improved fortunes.
-If Cleveland gets into an October series, Bieber will be asked to pitch in one of the games.
-He is currently performing like a man who relishes the spotlight instead of shrinking under its glare.
+Zach Plesac has had a volatile year for Cleveland.
+He pitched to a 2.10 ERA in the month of June but has fallen well off that pace over the past two months.
+Since July 10, Plesac has been close to a six-run-ERA pitcher.
+From July 10 through his most recent start on Aug.
+16, a span of seven appearances, Plesac has pitched 34 1/3 innings and allowed 23 earned runs.
+That’s roughly two earned runs allowed every three innings.
+He pitched really well on Aug.
+11 against the Detroit Tigers, but that’s the only particularly good start he has delivered since July 4.
+It’s true that Plesac is 2-11 on the year and hasn’t won an official decision since June 5.
+However, he has been extremely unlucky regarding run support.
+On a starting rotation with Triston McKenzie and Shane Bieber, Plesac is a back-end starter.
+As far as back-end starters go, his 4.43 season ERA is entirely respectable.
+It just hasn’t translated to a lot of wins.

-Logan Gilbert had a 2.78 ERA at the end of July.
-He was giving the Mariners everything they could have hoped for.
-Then he ran into problems in August.
-He gave up 13 runs in a two-start sequence at the beginning of the month.
-In his two most recent starts, he has been better, but still not particularly imposing: 11 innings pitched, six runs allowed.
-The Mariners need Gilbert to be at his best so that Seattle can end its 21-year playoff drought.
-The Mariners really need Gilbert to pitch into the seventh inning and reduce the number of outs the bullpen needs to get on any given night.
+Luis Castillo did not give up more than three earned runs in any start from June 28 through Aug.
+15. It was only in his last outing on Aug.
+21 that he stepped into a pothole.
+He allowed four runs and eight hits to the A’s in five innings in an unexpected loss.
+Castillo had delivered three very strong starts for the Mariners since coming over from the Cincinnati Reds.
+His one subpar performance in Oakland this past Sunday should properly be seen as an aberration.
+That point aside, the Mariners can win the series if Castillo can dominate Cleveland.
+The M’s continue to improve their position in the push for a playoff berth which has eluded the franchise for the past 21 years.

 Courtesy of FanDuel, here are the Guardians-Mariners MLB odds.